 The school year is broken into three terms: fall, winter, and spring/summer.
 Each course will include both synchronous and asynchronous learning opportunities, with most live sessions scheduled on a weekday at 7pm ET and typically occurring once per week.

-The sample course schedule below will demonstrate the overall sequence and timing of courses.
+Students may reference the Course Schedule document below which includes the courses and course timing across both years of the degree program.
 Please be aware that variations in the course offerings are possible due to faculty availability and program changes.

 Students typically take all core classes in the first year of the program.
 This will introduce each subject offered in the elective series, and help students prepare for deeper study and to choose electives in their area(s) of interest.